Clinic for Urology, Pediatric Urology and Andrology

 On the chosen single study day at 08:00 AM local time all patients present on the ward should be included.
 The presence of UTI and/ or SSI according to the CDC definitions (Appendix) during their entire hospital stay should be documented and audited.
 Thus the charts and case records of the included patients should be examined both retrospectively and prospectively and patients should be categorized as having or not having a UTI or SSI.Registration of investigators

-Study-report forms will be available through the UROWEB GPIU portal at http://gpiu.uroweb.org after Nov.
-1, 2016.
+Study-report forms will be available through the GPIU portal at https://gpiu.esiu.org after Nov.
+1, 2020.
 At the time of registration each department will be allocated a Centre number and Patient - unique study numbers through the study website.
 Completed forms can then be submitted on-line to a patient study file on the study website.
 All submissions should be received on or before midnight on Dec.
-31, 2016 at which point the study will close.Variables to be recorded
+31, 2020 at which point the study will close.Variables to be recorded

 GPIU Prostate Biopsy Side Study

-For GPIU-2016 we are requesting participation in a side study designed to audit the prevalence of infective complications following prostate biopsy.
+For GPIU-2020 we are requesting participation in a side study designed to audit the prevalence of infective complications following prostate biopsy.

 Prostate biopsy is an extremely valuable and frequently performed diagnostic procedure in urology.
 There is some evidence that infective complications following prostate biopsy are increasing in number and severity in many countries possibly related to increased resistance of fecal pathogens to antibiotics such as fluorquinolones used for prophylaxis.
 The GPIU prostate biopsy side study is a prevalence study on infective complications of prostate biopsy.